 When specifying a cell address, or a range as a value to be passed to a function, Excel knows to pass over the content (value) of that cell or range.
 For example:

 Equipped with basic understanding of functions, you are now ready to write your own, custom function, or UDF as it is called in Excel: User-Defined Function.

 The function is implemented in VBA, so you need to know VBA enough to be able to write the code required to implement your function.
-I teach VBA from zero to the highest possible level in my online courses and in the Excel VBA Inner Circle.
+I teach VBA from zero to the highest possible level in my online courses.

 Open the VBA editor from Excel with ALT+F11.

 On the left you’ll find the VBA Project explorer, showing the Workbook and Worksheets objects of your Excel Workbook.
 Let’s add a VBA module: